Instant Pot Zuppa Toscana

 Ingredients

-- 1 lb ground Italian sausage , use this for AIP
+- 1 lb ground Italian sausage , see notes for swaps

 - 1 cup coconut milk